jvermeir/dynamodb/transaction/README.md

 So there's a list of transactions with an amount and id sorted by createdAt and interspersed with transactions where `type` is `summary`.

-The algorithm in `getTotalByOwner` does this while trying to cope with potential concurrency issues:
+The algorithm in `const getTotalByOwner = async (owner: string)...` retrieves the total, while trying to cope with potential concurrency issues.
+In pseudocode:

 ```
 define the query